WATCH NOW: ‘All options are on the table’: Northam urges caution amid worrying COVID-19 trends

 “We think of Thanksgiving as a time of family and of love, and maybe some football.
 But this year, staying home is an act of love to protect the people you care about,” he said.

-Northam, however, dismissed the idea of closing schools across the state again, saying that the state has left that decision up to districts.
+Northam, however, dismissed the idea of closing schools across Virginia again, saying that the state has left that decision up to districts.

 “What may be good for one area of Virginia may not be good for another,” he said.
 “I’m going to continue letting school districts and localities make those decisions.”

-Northam on Wednesday also signed the state’s budget, which includes utility and evictions relief for people impacted by economic hardship due to the pandemic.
+Northam on Wednesday also signed the state’s budget, which includes utility and evictions relief for people experiencing economic hardship due to the pandemic.

-Northam praised the progress on COVID-19 vaccines announced by the pharmaceutical companies Pfizer and Moderna, which revealed that trials of their vaccines had yielded success rates between 94% and 95%.
+Northam praised the progress on COVID-19 vaccines announced by the pharmaceutical companies Pfizer and Moderna, which revealed that trials of their vaccines had yielded success rates around 95%.

 (804) 649-6254